Prepare for Camp

 Medical policies and procedures: Required medical forms

 Commonwealth of Massachusetts law requires campers to have documentation of a physical examination, conducted by a licensed physician within one year prior to their stay at camp.

 Medical Form/Medical History Form: The camper’s parent or guardian must complete the online Health History Forms and sign the Release, Indemnity and Authorization for Treatment within 6 months of their camper’s stay at camp.
 A licensed physician must complete and sign the physical form, which includes a medical history, immunization records, and a physical examination report.
 Please provide camp with a copy of both the front and back sides of your camper’s health insurance card.

 YMCA Camp Hi-Rock Medication Administration Release Form: Camp Hi-Rock cannot administer any prescription or non-prescription medication brought from home to a camper without a complete Medication Administration Release Form.
 This form requires details including the name of medication, directions for use, and the patient’s name.
-A parent/guardian must sign this form; if any prescription medications are listed, a licensed physician must also sign this form.
+A parent/guardian and a licensed physician must also sign this form.

 Please upload your completed medical forms to the Parent Dashboard as soon as possible before your camper’s stay at camp, ideally by June 1.
 Please retain a copy to bring to check-in or to hand in at the bus stop on the first day of camp.
 We cannot allow any camper to remain at camp without a current and complete medical form.
 The Medical Forms include documentation of parental consent, allowing the camp staff to provide emergency medical attention for a camper if necessary, and basic health insurance information to be used if the camper requires medical care or prescription medication.
 In order to meet specifications set by our local Board of Health, only the Camp Hi-Rock medical forms are acceptable.